 - What coverage limits and deductibles do you prefer?

 - How many weddings do you shoot per year?
+What other services do you provide?

 One-time event insurance can cost as low as $59–$100 (add $15 for each additional insured).
 A comprehensive annual photography insurance package can start as low as $99 a year but usually averages around $425.
-Comprehensive equipment insurance can often be an additional cost, so make sure to speak with an agent about your policy options.
+Equipment insurance can often be an additional cost, so make sure to speak with an agent about your policy options.

 Get a Free Wedding Photography Business Insurance Quote

 Wedding photography is an art.
-Let us help you find the right policy to protect your livelihood.
+Let us help you find the right photography insurance policy to protect your livelihood.
 Complete the form at the top of the page for a free photography insurance quote.
 Or, give us a call at 1-877-907-5267 to speak directly with an agent.

 Related Articles: Event Insurance, Photography Insurance, General Liability Insurance